More than

 Grant Criteria

-Individuals applying for this grant are evaluated based upon the following criteria:
+Individuals applying for this grant are evaluated based on the following criteria:

-• Role of award in continued participation and advancement
+Role of the award in continued participation and advancement

-• Priority given to those who present a plan for reimbursing the grant in the future, whether financially or otherwise contributing to women’s sports.
+Priority is given to those who present a plan for reimbursing the grant in the future, whether financially or otherwise, contributing to women’s sports.

 Grant Allocation